This is a guest blog post from David Zinger, employee engagement expert.

 The assessment validated my own thinking.
 I believe strength inventories should be less about revelation and more about confirmation.
 Yet having my strengths confirmed is only one step.
 To get maximum professional and organisational benefit we must apply our strengths.
 I decided to fuse the significant 7 strengths with my 10 block pyramid of employee engagement.

-Find out more about Strengthscope’s HR training services.
+Find out more about Strengthscope’s services for HR learning and development.